Pullusb/sound_waveform_display/README.md

 The addon use ffmpeg to generate a waveform from the sound then load it and display in editors background.
 For speaker sound or for multiple sequencer strips, audio is mixdowned into a temporary audio file -->

-## Troubleshooting

-If it does not work when you use it on a single sound from in sequencer, try enabling `Force Mixdown` in addon preferences